gamozolabs/gamozolabs.github.io/_posts/2018-09-16-scaling_afl.markdown

 --- SIGCONT {si_signo=SIGCONT, si_code=SI_USER, si_pid=53776, si_uid=1000} ---
 ```

-We see the `open`, `fstat` to get the length, `read` to read the file, and `close` when it's done parsing.
+We see the `openat` to open, `read` to read the file, and `close` when it's done parsing.
 So what is the `rt_sigprocmask()` and beyond?
 Well in persistent mode AFL uses this to communicate when fuzz cases are done.
 You can actually find this code in `afl-2.52b/llvm_mode/afl-llvm-rt.o.c`.
 There's a descriptive comment:

 ```
     /* In persistent mode, the child stops itself with SIGSTOP to indicate